javontathomas/Portfolio/src/content/pages/resume.md

 ![Alt text for image](/about.jpeg)

-**Note!:** This page is a WIP.

-## Javonta Thomas - Advertising Account Director based in Chicago, IL
+## Javonta Thomas - Advertising Account Director in Chicago, IL

 **Hey.** I'm Javonta Thomas, an advertising Account Director living in the city of Chicago, Illinois.
 I have a passion for cooking up work that entertains and inspires, speaking directly to what audiences care about and delivering work that works for brands.